mud2009/LocalBusinessAPI.Solution/README.md

 ## Known Bugs

-* Unablet to display the edited GET method on the version 2.0 Swagger documentation.
+* Unable to display the updated GET method on the version 2.0 Swagger documentation.

 ## License